-- (a) Capital appropriations decreased by \$53.0 million (81.5%) due to [insert narrative]. - (b) Holding account drawdown increased by \$12.1 million (157.5%) due to [insert narrative]. - (c) Supplies and services decrease by \$7.6 million (12.5%) due to [insert narrative]. - (d) Purchase of non-current assets decreased by \$38.3 million (39.5%) due to [insert narrative]. - (e) Proceeds from sale of non-current assets decrease by \$2.9 million (72.3%) due to [insert narrative]. - (f) Non-retained revenue distributed to owner decreased by \$11.2 million (100.0%) due to [insert narrative]
+- a) Capital appropriation decreased by \$53.0 million (81.5%) due to [insert narrative]. - b) Holding account drawdown increased by \$12.1 million (157.5%) due to [insert narrative]. - c) Supplies and services decrease by \$7.6 million (12.5%) due to [insert narrative]. - d) Purchases of non-current assets decreased by \$38.3 million (39.5%) due to [insert narrative]. - e) Proceeds from sale of non-current assets decrease by \$2.9 million (72.3%) due to [insert narrative]. - f) Non-retained revenue distributed to owner decreased by \$11.2 million (100.0%) due to [insert narrative].

-Guidance - Explanatory statement for controlled items

-Narratives are required for major variances between actuals versus comparatives, and, actuals versus annual estimates and include commentary on:

-- specified variances greater than a 10% movement of the line item and greater than the dollar aggregate calculated in accordance with TI 945 Explanatory Statement: - where qualitative evidence indicates omission of narrative information could potentially mislead readers of financial statements; and - items requiring narrative disclosure under written laws.
+( Guidance - Explanatory statement for controlled items TI 945(2)(ii), (3), (4) Narratives are required for major variances between actuals versus comparatives, and, actuals versus annual estimates and include commentary on: specified variances greater than a 10% movement of the line item and greater than the dollar aggregate calculated in accordance with TI 945 Explanatory Statement; where qualitative evidence indicates omission of narrative information could potentially mislead readers of financial statements; or items requiring narrative disclosure under written laws.
 Agencies are also encouraged to incorporate variances lower than these thresholds where qualitative reasons exist.
 Explanatory variance narratives are required to disclose details of, and the reasons for, all major variances in the elements comprising the total.
 This includes variances that offset each other.

-Guidance - Disclosure of source of annual estimates (original budget)

-Agencies should disclose whether the annual estimates (original budget) are sourced from:

-- estimates published in the budget papers; or - estimates published in accordance with TI 953 Annual Estimates; or - estimates published in the statement of corporate intent (or business/operational plan) of a statutory authority.
+( + ) Guidance - Disclosure of source of annual estimates (original budget) TI 945 Guidelines Agencies should disclose whether the annual estimates (original budget) are sourced from: - estimates published in the budget papers; or - estimates published in accordance with TI 953 Annual Estimates; or - estimates published in the statement of corporate intent (or business/operational plan) of a statutory authority.
 Disclosure should indicate any further particulars of the source document where relevant.